-Being convicted or arrested for a felony outside of Canada can result in the offender categorized as inadmissible to Canada and refused entrance.
+Being convicted or arrested for a felony outside of Canada can result in the offender being categorized as inadmissible to Canada and refused entrance.
 The Canadian Border Services Agency (CBSA) has full access to information regarding criminal records in the United States so anyone with an arrest or felony charge has a high chance of being flagged.
 Without proper application and documents, they will be denied access into Canada.
 No amount of passage of time can deem one rehabilitated for the equivalent of a serious offence in Canada.
 Even if the charges happened decades ago, one would still risk the possibility of being denied entry at the border.

 With a criminal record, special permission can be granted to give access in two ways.
-The first is a Canada Temporary Residence Permit (TRP), a permit which will give visitors permission to enter Canada temporarily up to three years.
+The first is a Canada Temporary Resident Permit (TRP), a permit which will give visitors permission to enter Canada temporarily up to three years.
 In order for immigration officers to issue a TRP, the applicant must have a significant and well-documented reason such as travel for work, family vacation, or attendance of a family wedding.
 The second option for special entry permission is to apply for Canadian Criminal Rehabilitation (CR), a permanent solution for those who are criminally inadmissible.
 Once granted CR, that person is permitted to cross the border freely.
 To be eligible to qualify for CR, five years must have passed since completion of the applicant’s criminal sentencing.
-It takes about a year to obtain Criminal Rehabilitation; during this time and if needed, one can apply for a Temporary Residence Permit if they have not received a decision on their application for CR.
+It takes about a year to obtain Criminal Rehabilitation; during this time and if needed, one can apply for a Temporary Resident Permit if they have not received a decision on their application for CR.

 If the felony is equivalent to a criminal offence in Canada, different charges will have an effect on the likelihood of a successful application for TRP or CR.
 Even if you have not been convicted and may very well be innocent, an arrest for a crime means you will need to travel with documentation proving you are not inadmissible to Canada.
 This documentation needs to be proof of a favourable settlement or a “no conviction”, otherwise the Canadian border can refuse entry based on what is stated on your criminal record for the arrest.
 When immigration officers look an application for special permission either by TRP or CR, they are less likely to grant entrance to an applicant with multiple offenses on their record compared to an applicant with one misdemeanor.
 Their job is to assess that by granting this person entrance into Canada, the person have been effectively rehabilitated and does not pose a threat to the safety of the Canadian public.
 It is even more important for someone holding a complicated criminal record to make sure their application for entrance is completely in order.